David-Badiane/VbrArt/README.md

  <p align ="right" > <img width ="270" height ="160" src = "/readme_images/vibratingSunset.png"> </p>

 The user can play with one background at a time, giving vent to his creativity.
 Interaction happens through Leap Motion tracking or MousePositions tracking.

+### vibratingPlate
+The simulation of chladni patterns is reality based:
+* Particles system where eigenmodes configurations are based on toxiclibs attractors and repulsors;
+* The user controls the frequency of the sinusoidal signal that stimulates vibrations in the virtual plate;
+* The attractive/repulsive forces are inversey proportional to the distance of the control frequency from the plate resonance frequencies;
+* The eigenmode configuration is selected based on the distance of the control frequency from the plate resonance frequencies;
+* If the distance of the control frequency from the plate resonance frequencies is major than a given threshold, based on the distance between subsequent modes, the particles will move randomly;

+### vibratingWater
+The simulation of water spherical wave propagation is based on:
+* A matrix that represents our domain;
+* The finite difference equation that governs spherical waves propagation;
+* The application of point loads (stimulus);
+* A color gradient of watery colors;
+* Damping modeling - in order to recreate water texture we set the damping of the wave propagation to be way less if the energy in the given cell is less than a given threshold, this will make the wave fade away more slowly and create a watery texture;
+* The musical background, which is in turn based on granular synthesis;
+* The correspondance between application of the stimulus and a sound signal from an scl Synth;

+### vibratingStrings
+The simulation of string vibration is more musical, its characteristics are:
+* Strings simulated by the connection of verletSprings characterised by high tension at the extrema;
+* String plucking mechanism simulation;
+* Particles generation when the string is plucked;
+* Musical background based on an autogenerative melody in Lydian scale;
+* String plucking triggers a tuned string sound, the tonality of the melodic line is changed accordingly to the particular string note;

+### vibratingSunset
+This scene is more like a picture that wants to make the user think and enjoy a digital dynamic painting characterised by:
+* The sun - a 2D cycle Cellular Automata (CA) based on five rules of life, set on a fire-like color gradient;
+* The sun CA is based on a matrix, rules of life, matrix initial fillage and the color gradient can be variated;
+* The sea - a dynamic rectangle based on a color gradient where FFTLines grow;
+* FFTLines - lines that depict the sound spectrum at the given instant simulating waves (inspired by Unknown Pleasures - Joy Division);
+* The stars - sky objects that sparkle when certain Bins of the sound spectrum are filled;
+* The musical background is here more complicated, we have two melodies and chords;
+* Both melodies and chords follow a reference mode, accordingly to the sun's rules of life;

 ## General Controls
 **Switching between backgrounds** :